SukhmanpreetKaurManes/Text-File-Conversion/README.md

 # Text-File-Conversion
-Mini-Project 5 (Compare time taken in different languages to convert content of files of different sizes into uppercase)
+Mini-Project  (time taken to convert content of files of different sizes into uppercase)

+Simply generated files with random text in them.Converted them into uppercase.Calculate time taken by finding difference between start and end time of conversion.